sequelize/umzug/README.md

 ### Configuration

-It is possible to configure *umzug* instance via passing an object to the constructor.
+It is possible to configure *umzug* instance by passing an object to the constructor.
 The possible options are:

 ```js
 {